vdclab/vdclab-wiki/courses/BSC6459_Introduction_to_Bioinformatics.md

 - Design complex queries to identify groups of entries at NCBI  ( and other databases)
 - Find the genes of a specific  metabolic pathway in a specific  organism

 > Extracting protein/gene sequences from databases is not trivial.
 First, names are not unique identifiers and mapping between different databases and/or objects is not well done or intuitive.
+[Ontology resources](https://geneontology.org/) are trying to homogenize names or give numbering systems such as the [EC](https://enzyme.expasy.org/) numbers for enzymes or the [TC](https://www.tcdb.org/) numbers for transporters.
 This module focuses on extracting protein and gene sequences from NCBI and UniProt resources.
 {.is-info}
 - [**NCBI**](/resources/general_resources/NCBI-All-Resources)
 - [**UniProt**](https://www.uniprot.org/)